 (That’s what makes the chunky American pasta e fagioli recipes more similar to minestrone than actual Italian pasta e fagioli, lol!)

-If you’re looking for a veggie-packed soup, you can check out my recipe for vegan minestrone soup.
+If you’re looking for a veggie-packed soup, you can check out my recipe for vegan minestrone soup and my collection of more than 50 vegan soup recipes.

 How to Make Vegan Pasta e Fagioli Soup